ibois-epfl/Carnutes/README.md

 - manipulate tree trunk geometries easily given their : translation and rotation.
 - match the tree trunk geometries with an 3D sketch of an architectural design.

+# Install and use
+See the [INSTALL.md](./INSTALL.md) for installation instructions, and the [CONTRIBUTING.md](./CONTRIBUTING.md) for minimal contribution guidelines

 # 5 workshops will be held: